xjtn18/Programming-Practice-Library/README.md

 - Difficulties to choose from include "easy", "medium", and "hard".
 - This script will create a problem directory in in the specified difficulty folder, copy over the neccessary template files, and then set that directory to the current working one.

-- Any python testcases should be written in the testcases.txt file in the format 'input ::: expected output'.
-- Running the sol.py in python problem directories will test your code against the testcases and show you which cases you passed/failed.
-- [Only for Python problems] When you're ready submit to LeetCode, you can run the copySubmissionCode.py (with one argument to be the name of the problem directory you want submit) to automatically copy the necessary solution code to your main clipboard. ( example: 'python copySubmissionCode.py problem1/' )